Ornette Coleman: 1970s–1990s: Harmolodic funk and Prime Time

-Coleman, like Miles Davis before him, soon took to playing with electric instruments.
-The 1976 album Dancing in Your Head, Coleman's first recording with the group which later became known as Prime Time, prominently featured two electric guitarists.
+Coleman, like Miles Davis before him, soon took to playing with electric instruments and incorporating jazz fusion and jazz-funk influences.
+The 1976 album Dancing in Your Head, Coleman's first recording with the group which later became known as Prime Time, prominently featured bass guitarist Jamaaladeen Tacuma and electric guitarists Bern Nix and Charlie Ellerbee.
 While this marked a stylistic departure for Coleman, the music retained aspects of what he called harmolodics.

-Coleman performs in Toronto in 1982.